Vasu050/Travello/README.md

 # Travello

-A complete webapp where users can register then login after that they logout as well with complete user authentication <br>
+A complete webapp where users can register then login after that they can logout as well with complete user authentication <br>
 Home Page <br>
 Register page <br>
 Login Page <br>